Colossians 3:10

 Thus in Romans 13 Paul writes that

 The night (of man's depravity, of this present evil age) is almost gone, and the day (of Christ's return and reign) is at hand.
-Let us therefore lay aside (cast off, drop, fling away, renounce) the deeds of darkness and put on (enduo) the armor of light (which equates with the protection that practical righteousness and holy living imparts) (see note on Romans 13:12)
+Let us therefore lay aside (cast off, drop, fling away, renounce) the deeds of darkness and put on (enduo) the armor of light (which equates with the protection that practical righteousness and holy living imparts) (Ro 13:12-note)

 Paul adds that they are to

-Put on (enduo - aorist imperative - do it now) the Lord Jesus Christ, and make no provision (forethought, thought in advance) for the flesh in regard to its lusts ("don’t think of ways to indulge your evil desires", NLT)." (see note Romans 13 14)
+Put on (enduo - aorist imperative - do it now!
+The Spirit will give us the desire and power to obey! cp Php 2:13NLT-note) the Lord Jesus Christ, and make no provision (forethought, thought in advance) for the flesh in regard to its lusts ("don’t think of ways to indulge your evil desires", NLT)."
+(Ro 13:14-note)

 In short, if we are Christians we have already put on the Lord Jesus Christ as stated in (Gal 3:27) Just as a garment which one puts on envelops the person wearing it and defines his appearance, so the person baptized in Christ is entirely taken up in Christ and in the salvation brought by Him.
 But this passage in Romans has reference to practical day-to-day, repeated putting on of Christ.